We face times when our technologies are developing faster than our ideological capacity to map out their long-term consequences. This is leading to:

 CHAIRMAN OF THE BOARD

-Morris has founded several machine learning ventures and a blockchain company builder in Berlin.
-After 12 years of working as an intrapreneur, business analyst, developer and product manager he started focusing on alt-governance and community-driven change-making to find ways to govern emerging technologies more responsibly.
+After 12 years of working as an intrapreneur, business analyst, developer and product manager, Morris started focusing on alt-governance and community-driven change-making to find ways to govern emerging technologies more responsibly.
+Since then, Morris has founded several machine learning ventures and a blockchain company builder in Berlin.

 MEMBER OF THE BOARD

-Pedro has over 10 years of experience as a social entrepreneur, business developer and agile coach, and has co-founded several social enterprises around collaborative initiatives.
-He is committed to projects exploring new forms of governance, ownership and the building of a more purpose-driven economy.
+Pedro has over 10 years of experience as a social entrepreneur, business developer, and agile coach, and has co-founded several social enterprises around collaborative initiatives.
+He is committed to projects exploring new forms of governance, ownership and transitioning to a more purpose-driven economy.

-Andrea has worked as a writer and editor in the technology sector for several sustainability and social impact organisations.
-Currently, she is working as an editor and independent researcher for projects exploring alternative and sustainable models of value creation in the fields of digital publishing and society in general.
+Andrea has worked as a writer and content strategist in the technology sector for several sustainability and social impact projects.
+Currently, she is an editor and independent researcher for initiatives exploring sustainable models of value creation in the digital sphere and our current governance systems in general.